LucasStevenson/CS151-CareerQ/README.md

 ## Code and Report Contributions ##
  * Rio Taiga - Created Student Dashboard, Company Dashboard using ReactJS (focused on frontend) which connects to backend, and created Use Case Diagram as well as State Diagram.
  * Lucas Stevenson - Implemented the entire backend.
 Used Java Spark to manage all the API endpoints and JsonWebTokens to handle user authorization.
-On the frontend, created the register and login page on top of writing code on other pages to connect to the backend.
+On the frontend, created the Events page, the homepage, event info pages, and the register + login.
+Also added functionality to the EventManagement page via connecting the UI to the backend.
  * James Kim - Created Class Diagram and Sequence Diagram.
 Created Admin Dashboard, Event Table, Profile Page, CSS Style Sheet using ReactJS.

 ## Problem/Issue to Resolve ##